This function is not working instead contact the Webmaster on firstname.lastname@example.org

 For more photos click here

-Lincoln Cathedral is one of just a tiny number of places in the country where full-time lead workers practice the traditional craft of plumbing – to maintain the vast Cathedral roof.
+Lincoln Cathedral is one of just a tiny number of places in the country where full-time lead workers practise the traditional craft of plumbing – to maintain the vast Cathedral roof.
 Plumbers from the Cathedral’s Works Department were joined by Plumbers from our Company: Peter Rumley, Allan Anderson and his team, Peter and Debbie Cheesman and the Master in the Company’s fabulous marquee exhibit at the Heritage Skills Festival organised by the Works Department for 23rd and 24th June.
 On both days hundreds of visitors were fascinated to see the traditional skills of lead fabrication, casting and joining demonstrated in front of them, while the Master delved into his repertoire of market trading techniques to sell some 164 cast lead Imps (the symbol of Lincoln and its football team) in support of the Cathedral’s fabric fund.
 Peter Rumley very kindly donated two Georgian pattern lead urns which raised £1,400 at the final auction.
 All in all, the Plumbers’ Company contribution was one of the most interesting and successful amongst the 25 participating City of London Livery Companies.

 The Festival was a great success, showcasing traditional Livery trades and others and attracting thousands of visitors from far and wideSurrounded by interested onlookers, Peter Cheesman inspects his sand casting mould on the Plumbers' stand at Lincoln Cathedral's Heritage Skills Festival, held on 23rd and 24th June.
 The lower photo shows the finished piece.
 Click here.